The Best Life Insurance Companies For 2020

 - Customer satisfaction: 825 (among the best)

-Do you already use State Farm to insure your home, car or health?
+Do you already use State Farm to insure your home, car, business or health?
 Then you can save money by purchasing your life insurance through them, too.
-Yep, State Farm rewards you for buying multiple types of insurance with them.
+Yep, State Farm rewards you for buying multiple insurance products through them.

 However, even if you don’t use State Farm for other types of insurance, it’s still a fantastic choice for term life insurance.
 J.D.
 Power has ranked State Farm as the life insurance company with the highest customer satisfaction for five years in a row.